StreetStrider/machine/readme.md

 # machine

-My approach on a strongly-typed state machine.
-Simple design, strong guarantees, type guards and asserts for running machine.
+My approach on a strongly typed finite-state machine.
+Simple design, strong guarantees, both type guards and asserts for a running machine.

 ```ts
 import { Schema }  from 'machine'